Reselling Information: Examples

-We illustrate how the seller can do better by using tokens that have no intrinsic value.
-The seller creates a single token.
-Once the token has been sold (to either buyer), then we exploit the equilibrium constructed in \Cref{Section-OptimalEqmExample} where the other buyer has to be the first to buy information.
-Thus, if buyer $B_i$ buys the token, the seller sells information first only to the other buyer $B_j$.
-Once $B_j$ purchases information, then the seller and $B_j$ compete to sell information to $B_i$, the buyer who had purchased the token.\footnote{In an off-equilibrium path history where the seller sells information before the token, the seller and buyer who has bought information compete in selling it to the other buyer.} Purchasing the token effectively gives a buyer the ability to be the second purchaser of information.
+We now study how the seller can do better by collecting unconditional one-sided prepayments.
+The seller allows only one buyer to prepay.
+Once a buyer has prepaid, then we exploit the equilibrium constructed in \Cref{Section-OptimalEqmExample} where the other buyer has to be the first to buy information.
+Thus, if buyer $B_i$ prepays, the seller sells information first only to the other buyer $B_j$.
+Once $B_j$ purchases information, then the seller and $B_j$ compete to sell information to $B_i$, the buyer who had prepaid.\footnote{In an off-equilibrium path history where the seller sells information before any prepayment, the seller and buyer who has bought information compete in selling it to the other buyer.} Prepayment effectively gives a buyer the ability to be the second purchaser of information.

-In this equilibrium, once the first buyer has bought the token, the other buyer pays a price of $p^*$ for information (as in \Cref{Section-OptimalEqmExample}).
-Now, consider the initial token trading stage.
-Disagreement means that the seller may next meet with either buyer to trade the token.
-The price $p^{**}$ for the token equalizes the gains from trade to the seller and buyer, and thus solves
+In this equilibrium, once one buyer has prepaid, the other buyer pays a price of $p^*$ for information (as in \Cref{Section-OptimalEqmExample}).
+Now, consider the initial prepayment stage.
+Disagreement means that the seller may next meet with either buyer to try to collect prepayment.
+The price $p^{**}$ for prepayment equalizes gains from trade to the seller and buyer, and thus solves